-Our preclinical candidate, AKB-6899, is a small molecule with minor structural differences from our lead compound AKB-6548.
-However, AKB-6899 has distinctive biochemical and physiological properties that may be beneficial for treatment of certain cancers.
+Our preclinical candidate, AKB-6899, is a small molecule HIF-PH inhibitor with potential therapeutic benefit in oncology and ophthalmology.
+AKB-6899 has demonstrated the ability in vitro to reduce VEGF levels in the presence of hypoxia.
 In several preclinical mouse models, AKB-6899 has been active in reducing tumor growth and development of metastases.
-Therefore, Investigational New Drug, or IND, enabling studies are being performed in the hope of bringing this compound into Phase 1 during the second half of 2015.
+Therefore, Investigational New Drug, or IND, enabling studies are being performed with the goal of opening an IND with FDA in 2015.
+We expect to complete preclinical proof-of-concept studies of AKB-6899 in ophthalmology in early 2016.